digiltd/oh-rtd-test/Samples-Tricks.md

     -u is the username – mostly a 3 digit number (see Point 7.
 From the fritzbox setup) -c is the password you enterd earlier
-    -P is the Protocol witch is used (SIP)
+    -P is the Protocol which is used (SIP)
     -w is the SIP-Domain; in this case fritz.box
     -x the commad that sipcmd should execute where:
-    C= is the number witch should be called ws= waittime in milliseconds: meaning wait for x millis after the remote party answerd the call before playing the wav-file v= filename of the wav-file
+    C= is the number which should be called ws= waittime in milliseconds: meaning wait for x millis after the remote party answerd the call before playing the wav-file v= filename of the wav-file
     H= hangup after the file played